An improved method to derive the kappa distribution in polytropic plasmas

-From the results of Section \ref{sec:deriv-kappa-pdf}, we find that if the potential $\varphi$ is given, the solution of the Vlasov-Poisson system \eqref{eq:fe} can be totally determined.
+\textit{The arbitrariness of the potential.} If the potential $\varphi$ is given, the solution of the Vlasov-Poisson system \eqref{eq:fe} can be totally determined.
 The density and temperature can also be determined from Eq. \eqref{eq:n-phi} and Eq. \eqref{dev:nphi2} respectively.
 We will investigate two cases to discuss the constraints on the potential in this section.

-In the first case, we consider a single species plasma only consisting of electrons, i.e. $n_i = 0$.
+In the first case, we consider a single species plasma only consisting of electrons, i.e., $n_i = 0$.
 Substituting Eq. \eqref{eq:n-phi} into the Poisson equation \eqref{eq:P}, one finds,